Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-bga.md

 **🔧 Mutator Agent**: The surgical specialist that focuses on single function transitions when full vulnerability context would exceed LLM limits.
 It creates targeted mutations for specific transitions, handling deep call graphs with precision.

+Now let's dive into how we actually built these agents and the engineering challenges we solved along the way.

 ## Building the Agents: The Development Journey

 ### 🎭 Orchestrator Agent: Strategic Commander

-When we started building BGA, we quickly realized that before any exploit gets crafted, something needed to take command of the operation.
-The Orchestrator Agent became our mission control for vulnerability exploitation.
+The first challenge we faced wasn't technical – it was logistical.
+With multiple agents generating exploits concurrently, we needed something to prevent chaos.
+The Orchestrator Agent emerged as our mission control, turning potential resource conflicts into coordinated strikes.

 The Orchestrator receives Bug Inducing Things (BITs) from upstream analysis (BCDA) – detailed vulnerability reports with call paths, trigger conditions, and annotated code.
 But not every BIT deserves attention.
 The Orchestrator filters aggressively:
 - Eliminates transitions already covered by previous fuzzing